 Seasonal Affective Disorder

-Occurs during the winter months when there is less exposure to sunlight.
-This is also sometimes referred to as “winter depression.”
+Occurs during the winter months when there is less exposure to sunlight, and is sometimes referred to as “winter depression.”

 Mood Disorder Due to Medical Conditions

-When depression co-occurs with medical conditions such as cancer, thyroid abnormalities or other debilitating illnesses that can induce similar changes in the brain.
-Recent research shows that depression, inflammation and immunological abnormalities are interrelated.
+When depression has a dual diagnosis with medical conditions such as cancer, thyroid abnormalities or other debilitating illnesses that can induce similar changes in the brain.
+Recent research shows that depression, inflammation, and immunological abnormalities are interrelated.
 Therefore, the depressed or grieving individual is vulnerable to heart or other illnesses influenced by inflammation or a weak immune system.
-It’s important to treat both the medical condition and psychological grief or loss when this occurs.
+It is important to treat both the medical condition and psychological grief or loss when this occurs.

 A side effect of certain prescription medications.
-Antibiotics, antifungal drugs, blood pressure medications, acne medications, interferon, oral contraceptives and steroids are just a few of the drugs that can induce depression.
-Before taking any medication, it is always wise to inquire about the possible mood altering side effects.
+Antibiotics, antifungal drugs, blood pressure medications, acne medications, interferon, oral contraceptives, and steroids are just a few of the drugs that can induce depression.
+Before taking any medication, it is always wise to inquire about the mood altering side effects.